 No. Seeing as the market research industry has not yet standardized rules on router utilization, we prefer to stick with technology we can control.

 Regardless of sample source, our profiling begins at the registration path, where we collect 25 demographic and psychographic data points (i.e., age, gender, region, household income, travel preferences, etc.).
 One we’ve captured these basic points, we then funnel our panelists into 12 deeper profiling efforts, exposing a greater understanding of their preferences.
 This allows us to target, utilize and partner with them in a different way.
-These profilers include consumer electronics, ailments, travel and tourism, food and beverage, and more.
+These profilers include both B2B (such as small biz owners and IT professionals), as well as consumer panels (including electronics, ailments, travel and tourism, food and beverage, and more.)
 Of note, we also store the data drummed up from specialty surveys’ pre-screeners and profiling surveys.
 To keep our data up-to-date, we automatically update panelist info as well as encourage community members to expand their own profiles to better tailor their survey experiences.
-For low-incidence projects, we ramp-up our website partnerships, as well as reach out to other ISO-certified providers and/or those who have signed documents agreeing to adhere to our ISO:26362 certification standards.
+For low-incidence projects, we ramp up our website partnerships, as well as reach out to other ISO-certified providers and/or those who have signed documents agreeing to adhere to our ISO 26362 certification standards.

 13. Please describe your survey invitation process.
 What is the proposition that people are offered to take part in individual surveys?
 What information about the project itself is given in the process?
 Apart from direct invitations to specific surveys (or to a router), what other means of invitation to surveys are respondents exposed to?
 You should note that not all invitations to participate take the form of emails.